Giuseppe Battista: Biography

 Giuseppe Battista was born in Grottaglie, between Brindisi and Taranto.
 When very young he lost his parents; but he was able to study both at his native place and later with the Jesuits in Naples.
 Here he came to the notice of Giovanni Battista Manso, who apparently took him to live at his own house.
-He became a member of the Oziosi; and was Manso's literary executor.
-After the death of Manso (1645) Battista spent some time with the Prince of Avellino, and then withdrew to his native village, where he lived a simple literary life.
+He joined the Oziosi Academy in 1633 and was appointed by Manso as his literary executor.
+Battista became a leading figure in the Oziosi's later revival in the mid-1600s.
+After the death of Manso (1645), he moved the household of Prince Francesco Caracciolo, and then withdrew to his native village, where he lived a simple literary life.
 Though greatly troubled by physical ailments, he made frequent journeys in southern Italy.
 He died at Naples, March 6, 1675.

 Critical assessment

-Battista's poems were once admired; they fitted the taste of their day.
+Battista published extensive collections of verse, the Latin Epigrammatum centuriae tres (1653), and the Italian Poesie meliche (in four parts, 1653–70), and Epicedi eroici (1667).
+His poems were once admired; they fitted the taste of their day.
 Girolamo Tiraboschi finds Battista 'a bad poet, who united in himself all the faults of his age,' but admits that his treatise on Poetry (1676) was influential.
 According to Benedetto Croce Battista was, together with Giuseppe Artale, the founder of a school of poetry aiming at going further the baroque in its quest for novelty.
 'Giuseppe Battista was the leader, Giuseppe Artale the second in command of that sort of "baroque of the baroque" which flourished in the second half of the seventeenth century.'

+Battista is now generally held to be an imitator of Marino, but the extent of his debt may be doubted: Battista's elaborate concettismo alternates solemn moral reflections with explicitly autobiographical elements common in mid-seventeenth-century poetry, and the celebration of the ceremonies and pastimes of Neapolitan literary and aristocratic society.

+Battista wrote several essays published in Venice in 1673, probably based on discussions within the Oziosi during the 1630s and 40s.
+He wrote also a biblical tragedy, Assalone (1676), and a collection of Lettere (1678).
+These latter posthumous publications, all printed in Venice, testify to his ambitions as a literary all-rounder, and to the importance attributed to his work throughout Italy.

-Battista appears to have been on friendly terms with Pietro Alois, Lorenzo Crasso, Pietro Michiele, and Giovanni Francesco Loredano.
+Battista was a member of the Accademia dei Gelati of Bologna and the Accademia degli Oscuri of Lucca and was on friendly terms with several important literary figures of the time, including Antonio Muscettola, Angelico Aprosio, Lorenzo Crasso, Pietro Michiele, and Giovanni Francesco Loredano.
+He was a friend of Massimo Stanzione, who gifted him a painting depicting Hercules and Antaeus.